Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Discussion and conclusion

-In Section \ref{sec:Time_varying_infectiousness}, we explore the time-varying infectivity of the COVID-19 pandemic, from its inception until current day.
+In Section \ref{sec:Time_varying_infectiousness}, we explore the time-varying collective infectivity of the COVID-19 pandemic, from its inception until present day.
 To do so, we implement time-varying principal components analysis and study the evolution of the strength of the correlation matrix's first eigenvalue.
 Our analysis identifies a period corresponding to early 2021, where we see an abrupt translation upward in the collective strength of infectivity dynamics among the countries we have studied.
 The second key finding is the identification of periodic (oscillatory) trends in collective infectivity dynamics.
-Our assertion is that this periodic behaviour is driven by two key phenomena: the emergence of more infectious strains of COVID-19 (such as the Delta variant), and the ``stop-start'' nature of various countries' economic reopenings.
+This periodic behaviour could be associated with two key phenomena: the emergence of more infectious strains of COVID-19 (such as the Delta variant), and the ``stop-start'' nature of various countries' economic reopenings.
+We complement the correlation analysis with an investigation of the collective magnitude of $R_t$ values across the world.
+We observe an association between the onset of the omicron variant and collective magnitudes of reproduction numbers, but not with collective correlations.
+Essentially, we have revealed that a new saga of similarity between reproduction number time series among countries predated the virulent variant and might have more to do with countries overwhelmingly ``giving up'' containment measures in 2021 and reducing restrictions in large numbers \citep{US_lift,UK_lift,Europe_lift,Sweden_lift,Israel_lift}.

 In Section \ref{sec:Graph_theoretic_partition}, we introduce a novel graph-theoretic framework to investigate and quantify the location of the change point identified in Section \ref{sec:Time_varying_infectiousness}.
 Our graph theoretic framework confirms that this transition occurs in March/April 2021.
 We then introduce two matrices $d(s,t)$ and $d^{10}(s,t)$ that explore the evolutionary similarity in the eigenspectrum of the infectivity correlation matrix.
 Both matrices present findings that are broadly consistent, with the emergence of two noticeably concentrated sub-matrices which display limited affinity between the two.